Murder investigation after gunshots heard and man found in Otara

-A murder investigation is underway after gunshots were heard in South Auckland before members of the public found an injured man who later died on a footpath.
+A murder investigation is under way after gunshots were heard in South Auckland before members of the public found an injured man, who later died, on a footpath.

 Police responded to reports of a gun being fired on Zelda Ave in Otara at 10pm on Tuesday.